 This type of pants can be made in two styles – The yoga pants style has waist ties at the front and back and a side open pattern where as Samurai pants has a strap on the back which ties the loose waist of the pant in the front and results in a folded waistband.

-The yoga pants are named so because they donot constrain your movements – the open side seams make them comfortable to move around.
-The samurai pants are also the same – these free size pants wrap around your waist with the waist ties that you tie around – so it can be as tight as you want to be – perfect for mother to be’s with growing bellies.
+The yoga pants are named so because they do not constrain your movements – the open side seams make them comfortable to move around.
+The samurai pants are also the same – these free-size pants wrap around your waist with the waist ties that you tie around – so it can be as tight as you want to be – perfect for mothers-to-be with growing bellies.

 The Fisherman’s wrap pants – samurai style

-Full length of this free size pants pattern (after the top edge is folded down) – 35″
+Full length of this free-size pants pattern (after the top edge is folded down) – 35″

 Full waist will be 58″ before you tie it around the waist.

 Cut out the patterns as per the pattern below.
-Remember that the pant legs are cut on fold
+Remember that the pant legs are cut on fold.

 Fisherman’s wrap Pants pattern

 Cut out the patterns .
-You will get two pieces for the yoke and pant legs as given below
+You will get two pieces for the yoke and pant legs, as given below.

 Join the leg inseams together.
-Keep the edges rightsides and stitch each leg
+Keep the edges rightsides and stitch each leg.

-Join the side edges of the yoke pieces together (rightsides together).
-You will get a tube
+Join the side edges of the yoke pieces together (right sides together).
+You will get a tube.

 Join the two leg pieces together at the crotch line.
-Just keep them together rightsides together and stitch with a 1/4 inch seam allowance
+Just keep them together rightsides together and stitch with a 1/4 inch seam allowance.

 Now you have a leg piece like this one

-Final piece will look like this
+Final piece will look like this.

-Make the waist tie
+Make the waist tie.

-Cut a piece of fabric strip 3 inch wide and 60-65 inches long.
+Cut a piece of fabric strip 3 inches wide and 60-65 inches long.
 Make a strap with this by double folding it.
-(Turn the two edges inside and the fold by the middle)
+(Turn the two edges inside and the fold by the middle).

-Remember to Turn the small edges inside 1/4 inches before the longer fold.
+Remember to Turn the small edges inside 1/4 inch before the longer fold.
 Stitch the edge.
 You will get a long strap.
-If you donot have a long fabric piece joing small pieces together with diagonal stitch like here
+If you do not have a long fabric piece join small pieces together with a diagonal stitch like here.

 Keep the strap’s middle on the back of the pants ( on the stitching line you have made by folding under the top edge).
 Stitch in place.
-Make a secure stitching.
+Make secure stitching.

 Now Hem the pant legs.
-Just turn under the edges twice or do a blind hem
+Just turn under the edges twice or do a blind hem.

 How to tie the Firsherman’s pants – Sumurai style